10 Swoon-Worthy Italian Lesbian Films That’ll Make You Say “Mama Mia!”

 Shelter Me (2007)

-Y’all, Maria de Medeiros absolutely ATE this role!
-The betrayal storyline?
-I haven’t been this emotionally invested since watching my ex’s Instagram stories (I know, I know, I’m working on it with my therapist).
+The plot of betrayal is interesting Since seeing my ex’s Instagram stories (I know, I know, I’m working on it with my therapist), I haven’t been this emotionally engaged.

 The Fine Art of Love: Mine Ha-Ha (2005)